rbartowski/ui-router-playground/README.md

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
-# simple example with nested views on ui-router. grunt serve to run
+simple example with nested views on ui-router. grunt serve to run